All set for groundbreaking of Special Economic Zone at Rashakai

 PESHAWAR: All is set for the formal groundbreaking ceremony of the flagship project of Khyber Pakhtunkhwa government’s Rashakai Special Economic Zone under the China-Pakistan Economic Corridor (CPEC).

-“Prime Minister Imran Khan will formally inaugurate the approximately 1000 acres Rashakai Economic Zone project within a few days,” Chief Executive Khyber Pakhtunkhwa Economic Zones Development and Management Company Saeed Ahmed confirmed to this scribe.
+“Prime Minister Imran Khan will formally inaugurate the approximately 1000 acres Rashakai Economic Zone project within a few days,” Chief Executive KP Economic Zones Development and Management Company Saeed Ahmed confirmed to this scribe.

 Under this project, the China Road and Bridge Corporation (CRBC) will develop infrastructure for Special Economic Zone (SEZ) with an investment of 130 million dollars under CPEC.
 A multibillion investment is expected from Pakistan and China, which will provide around 200,000 direct and indirect job opportunities in Khyber Pakhtunkhwa.